Healthdirect Free Australian health advice you can count on.

 What is depression in older people?

-Depression is a mental health condition that can affect people of all ages.
+Depression is a mental health condition that can affect people of all ages including older people.
 While it is normal to feel down sometimes, if you feel this way for 2 weeks or more, or your mood is affecting your ability to cope with everyday life, you may be experiencing depression.

 Sometimes older people can think that symptoms of depression occur because of their age, poor health or dementia.
 Some older people prefer not to talk about depression, feel a sense of shame, or don’t like to admit that they’re not coping.
 Sadly, this can lead to their not seeking help, or delaying assessment and treatment for a long time.

-This page is about depression in older people; however, many aspects and risk factors are not age-specific.
-Go here for more general information about depression.
+This information is about depression in older people; however, many aspects and risk factors are not age-specific.
+Read more on depression in the general community.

 How common is depression in older people?